Explicitly Modeling Subcortical Vision with a Neuro-Inspired Front-End Improves CNN Robustness: Results

 \subsection{EVNets Improve Robustness Across an Aggregate Benchmark}

-When tested on clean images (Tab.~\ref{tab:corruptions}), our VOneNets variant achieves a 1.2\% improvement over the original VOneNet~\cite{Dapello2020.06.16.154542}, while EVNets maintain the same reported accuracy.
+When tested on clean images (Tab.~\ref{tab:corruptions}), our VOneNets variant achieves a 1.2\% improvement over the original VOneNet~\cite{Dapello2020.06.16.154542}, while EVNets displayed a performance drop of 1.3\%, when compared to the same reported accuracy.
 We further examined whether the increased alignment of EVNets with primate vision, also leads to improved robustness.

 \paragraph{Image corruptions.} Across most corruption categories and in terms of mean corruption accuracy, EVNets consistently outperformed both VOneNets and the base ResNet50, which only retained an advantage in weather corruptions.
-Notably, the most pronounced gains were observed on noise corruptions, where EVNets overperformed VOneNets by 2.5\% while effectively preserving the same cumulative Fano factor as VOneNets.
+Notably, the most pronounced gains were observed on noise corruptions, where EVNets outperformed VOneNets by 3.7\% while effectively preserving the same cumulative Fano factor as VOneNets (cf. Fig.~\ref{fig:all_corr} for accuracy across individual corruptions).

-\paragraph{Domain shifts.} Table~\ref{tab:dist_shifts} summarizes our OOD generalization results.
+\paragraph{Domain shifts.} Table~\ref{tab:ood} summarizes our OOD generalization results.
 EVNets consistently outperforms both the baseline ResNet50 and VOneNets across the majority of benchmarks, also surpassing these baselines on the mean domain shift accuracy.
-The sole exception is ImageNet-Sketch, where the base ResNet50 exhibits a marginal advantage.
+The only dataset where EVNets underperform is ImageNet-Sketch, where the base ResNet50 exhibits a marginal advantage.

-\paragraph{Adversarial attacks.} Given the lower clean accuracy of EVNets and prior findings that downstream stochasticity is the main contributor to VOneNet's adversarial robustness~\cite{Dapello2020.06.16.154542}, we anticipated a modest reduction in robustness relative to VOneNets.
-Interestingly, while VOneNets maintained the highest mean accuracy across all perturbation norms and attack strengths (Tab.~\ref{tab:adversarial}), EVNets exhibited a smaller gap between clean and adversarial accuracy.
-Moreover, EVNets provided the greatest gains under stronger attacks, particularly within the $L_2$ and $L_1$ norm constraints, suggesting a potential link between training under inherited noise and robustness under larger perturbations.
+\paragraph{Adversarial attacks.} EVNets improves adversarial robustness across most perturbation norms and attack strengths when compared to VOneNets (Tab.~\ref{tab:adversarial}).
+While VOneNets obtained a marginal advantage under the weakest attack strengths for \(L_\infty\) and \(L_2\) norm constraints, EVNets improved robustness on the remaining attack settings, exhibiting also a smaller gap between clean and adversarial accuracy.

-Table~\ref{tab:robust} summarizes these results and presents the Robustness Score for the evaluated models.
+Table~\ref{tab:robust} summarizes all the robustness results described above and presents the Robustness Score for the evaluated models.
+The EVResNet50 model improves the Robustness Score by 9.3\% over the base ResNet50 and by 1.6\% over our VOneNet variant.